Towards Shutdownable Agents: Generalizing Stochastic Choice in RL Agents and LLMs

-In future work, we will test this claim experimentally by training agents to satisfy Neutrality+ and measuring how effectively they pursue goals (unconditional on trajectory-length) in held-out environments.
+In future work, we will test this claim experimentally by training agents to satisfy Neutrality and measuring how effectively they pursue goals (unconditional on trajectory-length) in held-out environments.

-\textbf{Misalignment.} POST is designed to serve as a backstop in case of misalignment.
-The idea is as follows: agents may learn misaligned preferences over same-length trajectories, but so long as they satisfy POST (together with the other conditions implying Neutrality+) they will not resist shutdown.
-One possible concern is that training agents to robustly satisfy POST may be as difficult as training agents to be robustly aligned with human preferences.
-If that is correct, POST would not serve well as a backstop. \textcite[section 19]{thornley_shutdown_2024} has hypothesized that POST is easier to instill robustly, since it is easy to reward accurately (in virtue of the agent's chosen trajectory-length being readily observable) and is a relatively simple condition (and so plausibly generalizes well out-of-distribution).
-In future work, we will test this hypothesis empirically by comparing POST's out-of-distribution generalization with that of alternative conditions.
+\textbf{Misalignment.} POST is designed to serve as a failsafe in case of misalignment.
+The idea is as follows: agents may learn misaligned preferences over same-length trajectories, but so long as they satisfy POST (together with the other conditions implying Neutrality) they will not resist shutdown.
+One possible concern is that training agents to robustly satisfy POST may be as hard as training agents to be robustly aligned with human preferences.
+If that is correct, POST would not be a good failsafe. \textcite[section 19]{thornley_shutdown_2024} has hypothesized that POST is easier to instill robustly, since it is easy to reward accurately (in virtue of the agent's chosen trajectory-length being readily observable) and is a relatively simple condition (and so plausibly generalizes well out-of-distribution).
+In future work, we will test this hypothesis by comparing POST's out-of-distribution generalization with that of alternative conditions.